 The left-side column of this diagram states the following MVC pattern rules:

 - View objects and Controller objects talk to each other.

 - Different Controller objects talk to each other.

 - Controller objects talk to Model objects.

 - No other forms of communication between objects are allowed.

-If you understand these rules and commit them to memory, I think you’ll see that the MVC concept becomes very simple.
+If you understand these rules and commit them to memory, I think you’ll see that the MVC concept becomes simple.